 Even though I was following the speed limit, you should always travel at a slower speed when you know you’re in moose country.
 Definitely slow down when you’re driving through moose country on a windy road and can’t see around the next bend.
-Travelling through moose country at night should be avoided at all costs since it is extremely difficult to see the tall dark animals in the dark.
+Traveling through moose country at night should be avoided when possible since it is extremely difficult to see the tall dark animals in the dark.
 In hindsight, I should have stopped at a motel until morning.

 Other Ways Moose Can be Dangerous

 As their natural habitat diminishes, moose and human encounters have become more common.
 Moose encounters can be dangerous any time of the year, but especially in the spring and fall.
-In the spring, cow moose may have calves with them.
-They can view humans as a danger to their young ones.
-During mating season in the fall, bull moose are competitive, agitated and generally aggressive.
+In the spring, cow moose may have calves with them and may view humans as a danger to their young ones.
+During mating season in the fall, bull moose are competitive, agitated, and generally aggressive.

-Do NOT approach, feed or pet moose at any time of the year.
+Do NOT approach, feed, or pet moose at any time of the year.
 It is illegal for a reason.
 Moose can be aggressive and unpredictable.
 They are known to charge people if they feel threatened and will ram you with their heads and antlers, knock you down and trample you.
-And FYI, the Alaska Department of Fish and Game have some great online tips on how to handle aggressive moose behaviour.
+And FYI, the Alaska Department of Fish and Game has some great online tips on how to handle aggressive moose behavior.